G.A.R. Post: John Buford Post #89 Everett, WA

 Highest Rank: Pvt.

-The McRae's remained In Ottawa until 1872 when they returned to the U.S. and again settled in Holland, MI.
+When the McRae's returned to the U.S.in 1872 they again settled in Holland, MI.
 On this occasion they remained there a year or less before, in 1873, moving to Muskegon, Musk County, MI.
-It was there the 1880 U.S. Census found him noted as a laborer - his wife, son and two other adults in the household.
+It was there the 1880 U.S. Census found him noted as a laborer * with his wife, son and two other adults in the household.
 One of those latter adults, Alice Sullivan, (age 70, b.
-Ireland) may have been Mary's mother.
+Ireland) was likely Mary's mother.
 The other was a male boarder, retired farmer Eyra Read (b.
 1800 NY).

 The McRae's remained in Muskegon until April 1, 1901 when they again moved, this time to Lipton, Indiana.
 May of 1904 saw Donald there employed as a flagman on the L.E.W.
 Railroad.
 Sometime shortly after this notation the couple moved to Marysville, WA.
-Why the move was made to this western Puget Sound location is not known.
+Likely the move was made to this western Puget Sound location because son Donald lived in the region.

 Buried at Marysville Cemetery